Family Trip – Guatemala

 Housing & Meals

-Volunteers on this trip will be housed as a group in a guest home in Antigua run by a local family.
+Volunteers on this trip will be housed as a group in a small hotel in Antigua run by a local family.
 They will commute daily to projects and activities in Vuelta Grande or El Hato.
-Students will share a room with at least one other student and sleep in twin or bunk beds.
-Some rooms have private bathrooms, others will use a common bathroom just down the hallway.
+All rooms have private bathrooms.

-At the guest house, volunteers will be served Guatemalan and international cuisine.
+At the hotel, volunteers will be served Guatemalan and international cuisine.
 The cooks are accustomed to cooking for Western stomachs.
 There are vegetarian dishes available in every meal, but meat or eggs are also included at least once per day.
 Packing trail mix and/or energy bars is recommended for people accustomed to a protein-rich diet.
-Volunteers will have access to purified drinking water, as it’s always available at the guest house.
+Volunteers will have access to purified drinking water, as it’s always available at the hotel.
 You can fill your own water bottles using the water dispensers.

 Preparing to Travel to Guatemala